ystia/yorc/rest/http_api.md

 X-Janus-Index: 1812
 ```

-### Get logs of a deployment <a name="list-logs"></a>
+### Get deployment logs <a name="list-logs"></a>

-Retrieve a list of logs.
+Retrieve a list of logs concerning deployments.
 'Accept' header should be set to 'application/json'.

+There are two available endpoints, one allowing to retrieve logs for a given deployment, the other allowing to retrieve the logs for all the known deployments.

-This endpoint supports long polling requests.
+These endpoints supports long polling requests.
 Long polling is controlled by the `index` and `wait` query parameters.
 `wait` allows to specify a polling maximum duration, this is limited to 10 minutes.
 If not set, the wait time defaults to 5 minutes.
 This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes, respectively). `index` indicates that we are
 polling for events newer that this index.
 A _0_ value will always returns with all currently known logs (possibly none if none were